taocpp/json/doc/Events-Interface.md

 | `ubjson::to_stream` | Writes UBJSON to a `std::ostream`. |
 | `ubjson::to_string` | Writes UBJSON to a `std::string`. |

-Optionally apply an arbitrary list of Filters given as additional template parameters.
+These functions optionally apply an arbitrary list of [Filters](#included-filters) given as additional template parameters.

 ## Included Filters

-Filters are structs or classes that implement the Events functions as they are consumers that then produce events for another consumer.
+Filters are structs or classes that are both Event Consumers that implement the Events Interface functions, and Event Producers that call the Events Interface functions on one or more other Events Consumers.

 **The common namespace prefix `tao::json::` is omitted.**